ankschoubey/old-blog/_posts/2021-12-16-my-core-habits.md

 - Hard choices easy life.
 Easy choices hard life.
 - Compare yourself to who you were yesterday not to who someone else is today.

+Questions:

+How much of your brain is in your controll?
+How much of your decision is completely under your controll?

 ## Systems
 - Break down everything into small chunks.
 What's the smallest thing I can do to move a step forward.
 1% Better
     - Rule of thumb: if you are stuck. break task into steps recursively.